agoralabs/appmesh-demo-aws/README.md

 Apply complete!
 Resources: 5 added, 0 changed, 0 destroyed.
 ```

+> [!TIP]
-- The most important sections of the Terraform script are :
+> The most important sections of the Terraform script are :

 ```
 resource "aws_eks_addon" "this" {